sethdford/sample-app/StatusTrackerFunction/API_DOCUMENTATION.md

 - Automatic scaling to handle varying workloads
 - High availability and durability for all status data

+### Date Handling

+All date fields in the Status Tracker API are represented as strings in ISO-8601 format:

+- `createdDate`: When the status was created (e.g., `2023-06-15T14:30:45.123Z`)
+- `lastUpdatedDate`: When the status was last updated (e.g., `2023-06-15T15:45:22.456Z`)
+- `estimatedCompletionDate`: When the status is expected to be completed (e.g., `2023-07-01T00:00:00.000Z`)
+- `actualCompletionDate`: When the status was actually completed (e.g., `2023-06-28T16:20:10.123Z`)

+This string-based approach simplifies serialization/deserialization and ensures consistent date representation across different systems and programming languages.

 ## Endpoints

 ### Create Status